qingwei91/qingwei91.github.io/src/pages/higher-fix/index.md

 ## Credit

-I learn most if not all of the techniques describe here from [Xenomorph](https://github.com/nuttycom/xenomorph) by Nuttycom, I find it fascinating and thought would be good to write it down.
+I learn most of the techniques described here from [Xenomorph](https://github.com/nuttycom/xenomorph) by Nuttycom, I find it interesting and thought would be good to write it down.

 Thanks Nuttycomb for sharing his idea with the open source world!
+I also wish to thanks my coworker [Olivier](https://github.com/Baccata/) for introducing the idea of recursion scheme to me.

 ## Setup